-Participant Type Membership Table Set Forward (+)/ Setback (-) Adjustment to Rates Service Retirees General Healthy Below- Median Annuitant Male: +2; Female: +2 Male: 101%; Female: 103% Disability Retirees General Disabled Male: -3; Female: 0 Male: 103%; Female: 106% Beneficiaries General Below-Median Contingent Survivors Male: +2; Female: +2 Male: 104%; Female: 99%
+Participant Type Membership Table Set Forward (+)/ Setback (-) Adjustment to Rates Service Retirees General Healthy Below- Median Annuitant Male: +2; Female: +2 Male: 101%; Female: 103% Disability Retirees General Disabled Male: -3; Female: 0 Male: 103%; Female: 106% Beneficiaries General Below-Median Contingent Survivors Male: +2; Female: +2 Male: 104%; Female: 99% rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
+The target allocation and estimates of arithmetic real rates of return for each major asset class are summarized in the following table:

-The actuarial assumptions used in the June 30, 2020 valuation were based on the results of an actuarial experience study for the period July 1, 2014 - June 30, 2019.
+The actuarial assumptions used in the June 30, 2021 valuation were based on the results of an actuarial experience study for the period July 1, 2014 - June 30, 2019.

 The long-term expected rate of return on TRS, ERS and PSERS pension plan investments was determined using a log-normal distribution analysis in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
-These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-The target allocation and estimates of arithmetic real rates of return for each major asset class are summarized in the following table:

-Asset class TRS Target allocation Long-term expected real rate of return ERS/PSERS Target allocation Long-term expected real rate of return Fixed income 30.00% (0.80)% 30.00% (1.50)% Domestic large stocks 46.30% 9.30% 46.40% 9.20% Domestic small stocks 1.20% 13.30% 1.10% 13.40% International developed market stocks 11.50% 9.30% 11.70% 9.20% International emerging market stocks 6.00% 11.30% 5.80% 10.40% Alternative 5.00% 10.60% 5.00% 10.60% Total 100.00% 100.00%
+These ranges are combined to produce the long-term expected

+TRS/ERS/PSERS Target Long-term expected real

+Asset class allocation rate of return

+Fixed income 30.00% 0.20%

+Domestic large stocks 46.30% 9.40%

+Domestic small stocks 1.20% 13.40%

+International developed market stocks 12.30% 9.40%

+International emerging market stocks 5.20% 11.40%

+Alternative 5.00% 10.50%

+Total 100.00%

-^{} Rates shown are net of inflation.
+^{} Rates shown are net of inflation

-Discount Rate: The discount rate used to measure the total TRS pension liability was 7.25%.
+Discount Rate: The discount rate used to measure the total TRS pension liability was 6.90%.
 The discount rate used to measure the total ERS and PSERS pension liability was 7.00%.
 The projection of cash flows used to determine the discount rate assumed that plan member contributions will be made at the current contribution rate and that employer and nonemployer contributions will be made at rates equal to the difference between actuarially determined contribution rates and the member rate.
 Based on those assumptions, the TRS, ERS and PSERS pension plans' fiduciary net position were projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.

-Sensitivity of the School District's Proportionate Share of the Net Pension Liability to Changes in the Discount Rate: The following presents the School District's proportionate share of the net pension liability calculated using the discount rate of 7.25% and 7.00%, as well as what the School District's proportionate share of the net pension liability would be if it were calculated using a discount rate that is 1-percentage-point lower (6.25% and 6.00%) or 1-percentage-point higher (8.25% and 8.00%) than the current rate:
+Sensitivity of the School District's Proportionate Share of the Net Pension Liability to Changes in the Discount Rate: The following presents the School District's proportionate share of the net pension liability calculated using the discount rate of 6.90% and 7.00%, as well as what the School District's proportionate share of the net pension liability would be if it were calculated using a discount rate that is 1-percentage-point lower (5.90% and 6.00%) or 1-percentage-point higher (7.90% and 8.00%) than the current rate:

-Teachers Retirement System: 1% Decrease (6.25%) Current Discount Rate (7.25%) 1% Increase (8.25%) School District's proportionate share of the net pension liability \$ 29,285,294.00 \$ 10,871,631.00 \$ (4,217,095.00) Employees' Retirement System: 1% Decrease (6.00%) Current Discount Rate (7.00%) 1% Increase (8.00%) School District's proportionate share of the net pension liability \$ 133,851.00 \$ 73,044.00 \$ 21,618.00
+Teachers Retirement System: 1% Decrease (5.90%) Current Discount Rate (6.90%) 1% Increase (7.90%) School District's proportionate share of the net pension liability \$ 62,058,293.00 \$ 41,134,471.00 \$ 24,047,401.00 Employees' Retirement System: 1% Decrease (6.00%) Current Discount Rate (7.00%) 1% Increase (8.00%) School District's proportionate share of the net pension liability \$ 295,246.00 \$ 221,792.00 \$ 160,023.00